bernardh77/teamcheckr/README.md

 # TeamCheckr

-A modern, mobile-first platform to help university students find and review groupmates.
+A platform to help university students find and review groupmates.
 Built with Next.js, Tailwind CSS, Prisma, and PostgreSQL.

 ## Features
 - Responsive landing page, signup, login, and forgot password flows